CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 ### Step 3.2: Geospatial Parameters

 The aforementioned factors are all types of geospatial parameters.
 It is good practice to list the geospatial parameters of interest with their respective units and descriptions that fit the scope of your analysis.
 This helps to figure out which data is appropriate to use and you'll be sure the analysis is performed accurately.
 Therefore, everytime you will see an analysis performed in these practicals, we will list the geospatial parameters of interest first.
-Today we will fill the table underneat, but in later practicals you should be able to figure this out yourself (you are expected to do this yourself for your project later in the course).
+More-over, in these practicals we will typically already provide a completed version of the table you are expected to be able to fill in yourself for your own project, so that you have plenty of examples.
+The further we go ahead, the more '?' we introduce into the table: to fill them, you'll need to apply the principles you have learned thus far to address these gaps.

 Now we can think about the different parameters - or building blocks if you will - of the analysis, this raises questions such as:
 - Which dimensions will we take into account (which processes will we consider)?